MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

      ![](../Labs/Images/editpro.png)

-    >**Note**: This is necessary in order to assign an Azure AD Premium P2 license to your user account later in this lab.
+    >**Note**: This is necessary in order to assign a Microsoft Entra ID Premium P2 license to your user account later in this lab.

 1. Navigate back to the **Users - All users** blade, and then click **+ New user (1)** then select **+ Create new user (2)**.